 While Erik claimed that this was the first time he came to know about the hair, Lyle had been wearing a toupee for about two years.
 It was around the time he got into Princeton.
 When his father noted his abnormal hair fall, he suggested that Lyle should get a hairpiece.
 In one of his Vanity Fair articles about the case, Dominick Dunne mentions Jose’s secretary, Marzie Eisenberg, telling him about Jose’s concerns for his son’s hair and how he had repeatedly discussed it with her.
 Over time, Lyle became obsessed with his hair and wanted the best, most realistic-looking toupee.
 The first one he got didn’t satisfy him, so he went to the Hair Replacement Center in west LA and ordered a toupee, Model 124 EX, worth $1,450, with a $400 trade-in for his used one.
 This was in February 1988.
 Over the next year or so, he ordered three more pieces, with the fourth ordered about a month before he and Erik killed their parents.

 From his interviews with several people, Dunne found that Lyle was very particular about the kind of toupee he wanted.
 For starters, it had to be 100 percent human hair.
 He would also go for different hairstyles and textures to get different looks.
 At one time, he expressed his desire not to wear it but said that he had to because his father told him he had an image to uphold.
-He kept the same thought process following the murders, especially during the times he had to appear in public, like the memorial service for his parents and the trial of their murders.
+He kept the same thought process following the murders, especially during the times he had to appear in public, like the memorial service for his parents and the trial for their murders.

-Even when Lyle was in prison, he was diligent about having the right toupee and the accessories to wear it right.
+Even when Lyle was in prison, he was said to have been diligent about having the right toupee and the accessories to wear it right.
 Reportedly, in March 1991, when he was in Los Angeles County Jail, he ordered another toupee and got Topstick Strips by Vapon to affix it on his head because the prison regulations wouldn’t allow him to use the usual stuff.
-He was allowed to keep the fake hair on during their appearance in court for the trial.
+He was allowed to keep the fake hair on during his appearance in court for the trial.
 However, according to regulations, he couldn’t wear it in prison.
-Reportedly, one time, the other inmates his toupee, and he was forced to go to the trail without it, which he didn’t like at all because appearance meant everything to him, especially when he knew he was going to be judged for it and his life depended on it.
+Reportedly, one time, the other inmates hid his toupee, and he was forced to go to the trial without it, which he didn’t like at all because appearance meant everything to him, especially when he knew he was going to be judged for it and his life depended on it.
 Now, however, he seems to have left behind his obsession with hair that plagued him so much back then.

 The Story of Erik Not Knowing About the Toupee Has Been Questioned